marwanhawari/marwan/README.md

 [![GitHub](https://img.shields.io/github/license/marwanhawari/marwan?color=blue)](LICENSE)

 # Description
-This tool allows me to conviently access some of my frequently used webpages from the command line.
+This tool allows me to conveniently access some of my frequently used webpages from the command line.

 # Installation
 The `marwan` package can be installed directly using `pip`.